 We want to share the answers to some of the most frequently asked questions (FAQs) from our Brer Rabbit baking and cooking community.
-Here you will find answers for everything from how to use our versatile pure, 100% all natural, unsulfured Brer Rabbit Molasses in baking and cooking recipes, how it can be used as a sugar substitute, and information on dietary restrictions.
+Here you will find answers for everything from how to use our versatile pure, unsulfured Brer Rabbit Molasses in baking and cooking recipes, how it can be used as a sugar substitute, and information on dietary restrictions.
 Brer Rabbit® Molasses brings sweet inspiration back to the kitchen!

 Where can I find Brer Rabbit® molasses?